farrukhrashid1997/JavaScript/README.md

 # JavaScript
-All the practice projects done to learn react, react-native, redux and graphQL
+All the practice projects done to learn react, react-native and  NodeJS